doughsay/room.js/doc/DEMO_MUDLIB.md

 As noted in the [Customization guide](CUSTOMIZING.md), which the reader is assumed to have first read at this point:

-> The term "mudlib" refers to the very basic set of objects and entities that are initally required to make the first real objects in your game, i.e. the base structure for rooms, containers, behaviors, etc.).
+> The term "mudlib" refers to the very basic set of objects and entities that are initally required to make the first real objects in your game (i.e. the base structure for rooms, containers, behaviors, etc.).
 The demonstration comes with its own mudlib, which you can modify/extend, but it is wholly replaceable -- By nature, the demonstration mudlib has been kept small (no character classes or combat system, for instance -- You'll have to design your owns).

 This memorandum describes the demonstration mudlib (i.e. *lib\_xxx* objects), which may be used as a sample for designing and implementing you own game logic.